-Tips to ensure you are getting a good deal with a hotel that is kid friendly:
+Here are some useful tips to ensure you are getting a good deal with a hotel that is kid friendly.

-Tips To Ensure A More Enjoyable Plane Ride:
+Tips For A More Enjoyable Plane Ride With Kids

 • Stretch those little legs.
 When the flying is nice and calm, take a minute to walk the aisle with your child.
 Remember how much energy they normally burn and understand it can be difficult to sit still in a plane for grownups, never mind a five year old.